Skip to content

 • Power Platform Admin Center (PPAC → Copilot → Governance): Tenant-wide and environment-specific feature toggles, generative AI restrictions, preview feature controls

-• Power Platform Admin Center (Settings → Features): Additional feature flags and capability toggles affecting Copilot Studio behavior
+• Power Platform Admin Center (Copilot > Settings): Additional feature flags and capability toggles affecting Copilot Studio behavior (previously under Settings → Features)

 • Environment-level DLP Policies: Connector restrictions that limit data sources and generative actions available to agents